-If you have bought a boat in Broomfield, CO, our Aspen Gold Insurance Brokers are happy to provide good coverage at a great price.
+If you have bought a boat in Broomfield, CO, our Aspen Gold Insurance Brokers are happy to provide good coverage at a great price and guide you through registering your boat.
 Before you get your insurance, Aspen Gold would like to guide you through the process of getting your boat prepared to have insurance.

 Buying Your Boat in Colorado